ltiseni94/dribble_counter/README.md

 ## Trackers

-- Compatible with openCV trackers
+- Can use any openCV trackers
-- Our custom trackers are available
+- Our custom HSV tracker is available
-- You can use your custom tracker compliant with the openCV tracking API
+- Supports your custom tracker if compliant with the openCV tracking API

 ## How to install it